Pico del Teide – A volcanic playground

 You can go almost all the way to the top of Pico del Teide by cable car.
 The Teleférico del Teide goes from its base station within the national park at 2356 meters to La Rambleta at an altitude of 3555 meters.
 From there you can explore walking tracks circling around the upper slopes and leading to several stunning viewpoints.

 It’s essential to book the cable car online in advance, within a specific timeslot.
-There is no longer a ticket office at the base station.
+Unfortunately there is no longer a ticket office at the base station.

 Access to Teide Peak crater track

 If you want to go up to the top itself and smell the sulphur, you will need to book a permit in advance at the Teide National Park authorities.
-The permit is free, but there is a limit to the number of people that can go up each day.
+The permit is free, but there is a strict limit to the number of people that can go up each day.
+And you need to book a specific time slot well in advance.

 Staying overnight on Pico del Teide!